-Of the 118,000 undergraduates enrolled at Minnesota public institutions, approximately 38,000 dependent students (32 percent) received a combined federal Pell Grant and Minnesota State Grant that was equal to or greater than (100 percent) the average tuition and fees charged.
+Yes, for the lowest income studentsOf the 137,000 undergraduates enrolled at Minnesota public institutions, approximately 38,000 students (28%) received combined federal Pell Grant and Minnesota State Grant aid that was equal to or greater than the average tuition and fees charged.

 Minnesota Dependent Students Percent Receiving Pell + State Grants Covering 100 Percent of Tuition & Fees by Income, FY 2020 Estimates

 The cost of any “free college” program depends on the overall design of the program.
 Overall, the fewer students eligible, the lower the cost of the program.
 Programs that have less restrictive eligibility requirements and/or cover a wider range of college costs tend to be more expensive.